ASTURIAS H2 VALLEY

 • REPowerEU

-This will be done while following the Just Transition principles.
+Additionally, it will follow the Just Transition principles.
 Achieving 150MW of electrolysis will also directly contribute to the European goals of deploying electrolysis capacity to produce renewable hydrogen.

 With a strong alignment with the Just Transition principles, it is estimated that the project will generate 55 direct jobs during its implementation, each with high added value, thus contributing to the maintenance of employment and the reconversion of currently declining industries in the region.